 - Proof of residential address (gas/electricity bill or credit/debit card bank statement dated within the last three months)

 - All exempt companies must have a registered agent and a registered office.
-The registered office must be a physical address in Florida as it is where documents may be legally served on the company and it serves as a local contact for the Secretary of State and other government agencies.
+The registered office must be a physical address in Nevada as it is where documents may be legally served on the company and it serves as a local contact for the Secretary of State and other government agencies.
 The registered office receives notice of any suits, tax notices, etc. and then forwards them to you.

-- Only one director is required and a director can be of any nationality.
+- Only one member is required

 Share Capital requirements